paldhous/NICAR/2015/md_raw/qgis.md

 ![](./img/qgis_2.jpg)

-At the dialog box, click `Browse` and navigate to the file `seismic_risk_clip.shp`.
+At the dialog box, click `Browse` and navigate to the file `CA_counties_medicare.shp`.
 It is important that you select the file with the `.shp` extension.
 Then click open, and the following map of California should appear, filled with a random color:

 ![](./img/qgis_3.jpg)